Kelly Kelly: Divas Champion (2011–2012)

-Sporadic WWE appearances (2017–present)
+Sporadic WWE appearances (2017–2022)

 Blank returned to WWE on February 13, 2017, by being featured in a backstage interview for WWE's official website during Raw.
 She later appeared during WrestleMania weekend, including at the Hall of Fame induction ceremony, and appeared on an episode of the WWE Network exclusive Table for 3 alongside Maryse and Eve Torres.

 On January 22, 2018, Blank appeared at the Raw 25 Years special, being honored as one of the historic women of WWE.
 A few days later, on January 28 at the Royal Rumble event, Blank competed in the first women's royal rumble match, where she entered at number 19, and was eliminated by Nia Jax.
 In October 2018, Blank participated in a battle royal at WWE's first all-female pay-per-view WWE Evolution, in which she was eliminated by Mandy Rose.

 On July 22, 2019, Blank returned during Raw Reunion, where she pinned Gerald Brisco backstage to become the first female 24/7 Champion.
 Kelly then lost the title to Candice Michelle, with Melina as the special guest referee.
 She returned to the ring again on January 26, 2020, at the Royal Rumble, entering at number 21 before being eliminated by Charlotte Flair.
 That year, Blank also appeared in a backstage segment with The Street Profits the following night on Raw and on the November 22 edition of Watch Along.

-On the January 7, 2022, episode of SmackDown, Blank was announced as a participant in the women's royal rumble match at the namesake event.
+On the January 7, 2022, episode of SmackDown, Blank was announced as a participant in the women's Royal Rumble match at the namesake event.
 In what was her third appearance at the Royal Rumble, she entered the match at number 4 and was quickly eliminated by Sasha Banks.